This Butterfinger Pie is a creamy and decadent pie recipe with plenty of Butterfinger candy bars swirled in.

 How to Make a Butterfinger Pie:

-- Add the whipped cream layer with chopped Butterfingers sprinkled on top.
+A few chopped Butterfingers are sprinkled on top.

 How to Make Chocolate Spiders:

-If you happen to be making this pie around Halloween time, these are some optional chocolate spiders that you can make to put on top.
-You can follow this chocolate spider tutorial.
+If you happen to be making this pie around Halloween, it’s fun to add some chocolate spiders to the top of the pie.
+Follow this chocolate spider tutorial.
 The body is made from a piped-on cooled chocolate ganache, and the legs are made from melted chocolate “7’s” that are popped in the freezer until firm.

 The legs are stuck into the sides of the spider to make complete spider bodies.
 I’m sure that some people think chocolate spiders are a little creepy.
 But they’re super fun to add to desserts around Halloween.
 Keep them in mind!